livepeer/org/content/pages/pricing.md

 # Livepeer Pricing

-Running your own Livepeer node can be challenging, especially when getting started or while scaling fast.
+Running your own Livepeer broadcasting infrastructure can be challenging, especially when getting started or while scaling fast.
 Livepeer broadcasting providers run hosted infrastructure behind the scenes for you so you can focus on building video experiences in your application instead.

-Broadcasting providers typically provide an API key that you can use to publish video streams on the Livepeer network.
-They pay the network on your behalf at a market rate determined by the network's supply side, so it's up to them to set and advertise their own pricing.
+Broadcasting providers typically provide an API key that you can use to create live and on-demand video streams on the Livepeer network.
+They pay the network on your behalf at a market rate determined by the network's supply side, and it's up to them to set and advertise their own pricing.

 Today, Livepeer Inc, the initial team behind the Livepeer protocol, runs the most popular hosted service.
 We've included their pricing information below.